NowacekLab/Welcome/lesson2.md

 ### Ways to access a respository

 For this group, we will mostly be interested in accessing remote repositories that exist on the Nowacek Lab organization that we want to use/adapt for our project.

-1. Clone in GitHub
-2. Open in GitHub Desktop
-3. Specify location for local repository to be stored
-4. Now you have copies of all the files locally that you can edit and use!
+The general process on should follow is Clone in GitHub ...
+Open in GitHub Desktop ...
+Specify location for local repository to be stored ...
+Now you have copies of all the files locally that you can edit and use!

 Let's practice a real-life example!